Skip to content

 $env:CS_OUTPUT_DIR = 'C:\path\to\output\dir'

-Then, run your application with a command such as the following:
+Next, run your application with a command similar to:

 C:\path\to\application.exe

-When your application has finished executing, you will find trace and log files like these in the output directory chosen earlier:
+When your application has finished executing, the directory you chose earlier will contain the generated trace and log file(s):

 C:\path\to\output\dir